 Seen properly, the Mediterranean was really an oversized lake.
 On the other side of that lake there was very different kind of human landscape than the one I was lodged in as a package tourist.
 In Northern Africa there was widespread poverty, political instability and religious extremism; the driver behind these problems was massive over-population.
 In that part of the world women had more babies than anywhere else.
 It was a time-bomb ticking away, one which was right at Europe’s doorstep.

-Sometimes sitting there behind the hotel dining room window and looking out – and eating huge amounts of food after my early morning swim – I felt guilty being who I was and where I was; but also comfortable and safe and ill inclined to be questioning my ridiculous good fortune at having been born on the right side of the sea.
+Sometimes sitting there behind the hotel dining room window and looking out – and eating huge amounts of food after my early morning swim – I felt guilty being who I was and where I was; but also comfortable and safe and ill inclined to be questioning my ridiculous good fortune at having been born on the right side of the Mediterranean.

 But the frogs changed all that.